 Kim assists public and private companies as well as non-profit clients with mergers and acquisitions, including both stock and asset transactions, as well as reorganizations.
 Kim has seen a wide variety of deals and structures, including complex earn-outs, management buy-outs, venture capital investments and the exercise of a so-called “fiduciary out” to pursue a competing transaction.

 In addition to providing general counsel, securities and mergers and acquisitions services to financial institutions, Kim handles financial institution and holding company formations, branch acquisitions, minority investments in financial institutions and regulatory compliance issues for Federal Reserve, FDIC and OCC regulated financial institutions of all shapes and sizes.

-Kim's clients consist of regional, national and international companies, and her public company clients include companies listed on all three stock exchanges.
-A sampling of clients Kim has represented include an international $1.5 billion, NYSE-listed specialty steel fabricator, a multi-state bank holding company with $16 billion in assets, a regional, NASDAQ-listed telecommunications provider, and an international specialty paper manufacturer.
+Kim's clients consist of regional, national and international companies, and she has represented public company clients companies listed on all exisiting stock exchanges.
+A sampling of clients Kim has represented include an international $1.5 billion, NYSE-listed specialty steel fabricator, a multi-state bank holding company with $18 billion in assets, a regional, NASDAQ-listed telecommunications provider, and an international specialty paper manufacturer.
 However, a large portion of her client base consists of privately held, regional companies.
 Kim negotiates a wide variety of complex contractual issues for regional and multinational corporate clients in industries including telecommunications, manufacturing, distribution and education.
 Kim is a frequent presenter on the topics of contractual issues, the Uniform Commercial Code and administration.